-Including scraps from clothing or other bedding were a popular way to both be thrifty, particularly during the Depression and World War II, but to also literally embed sentimentality into the quilt.
-The double wedding quilt pattern was, and still is, a great option to use up those small scraps of fabric that collect in every quilter's sewing space.
+Including scraps from clothing or other bedding was a popular way to both be thrifty, particularly during the Depression and World War II, but to also literally embed sentimentality into the quilt.
+The double wedding quilt pattern was and still is, a great option to use up those small scraps of fabric that collect in every quilter’s sewing space.

 But as quilters are prone to doing, creative interpretations of the classic design have birthed many modern uses of the wedding ring quilt include focusing on fabric placement to create secondary designs.

 Colorful Double Wedding Ring quilt via Craftsy member L.K

 L.K has used clever fabric placement along the arcs to create a quilt that looks almost like individual ombre blocks.
 The black background also goes against tradition and helps emphasize the ombre colors.

 Double Wedding Ring Quilt via Craftsy member Groovyiaia

 Traditionally, the double wedding ring quilt pattern keeps the curved edge, using bias binding to finish the quilt.
 A popular option is to add borders to increase the total size of the quilt, or to frame the design, or even to make it easier to bind.

 Modern Double Wedding Ring Quilt via Craftsy member Betsy0

 Reinterpreting the arcs to use straight piecing is a great way to make the double wedding ring quilt your own.
 By increasing and decreasing the sizes of the print pieces, as well as the background pieces, Betsy0 has maintained the appearance of the curved rings.